SalomePlatform/shaper/src/FeaturesPlugin/doc/translationFeature.rst

 Input fields:

 - **Main objects** panel contains shapes to be translated.
-Shapes are selected in 3D OCC viewer or object browser;
+The shapes are selected in 3D OCC viewer or object browser;
-- **Axis**  defines vector along which the object will be translated.
-Vector is edge, axis selected in 3D OCC viewer or object browser;
+- **Axis**  defines a vector along which the object will be translated.
+The vector is an edge or axis selected in 3D OCC viewer or object browser;
 - **Distance** defines the distance along the **Vector of translation**.

 **TUI Command**:  *model.addTranslation(Part_doc, [shape], axis, dist)*